**UPDATE 23 JULY 2020, by KLM**

 Is biofuel expensive?

 The price of sustainable biofuel has dropped from six times the price of fossil kerosene to two to three times since 2012.
-To be able to develop a market and purchase this biofuel, KLM is supported financially by multinationals like Heineken, Accenture, ABN AMRO and Friesland Campina through the KLM Corporate BioFuel programme.
+To be able to develop a market and purchase this biofuel, KLM is supported financially by multinationals like Heineken, Accenture, ABN AMRO and Friesland Campina through the KLM Corporate BioFuel Programme.
+(This concerns 2016)

 How is biofuel supplied?